Note

 Follow these steps to expose a managed REST API in API Management as an MCP server:

-- In the Azure portal, navigate to your API Management instance.
+- In the Azure portal, go to your API Management instance.

 - In the left menu, under APIs, select MCP Servers > + Create MCP server.